iw6dgm/Crobots/python/README.rst

 Install
 -------

-Uncompress CrobotsPy.tgz in your Crobots folder.
-Make sure that the 'crobots' and 'count' executables are reachable from your current shell (e.g. in $PATH env).
+Clone this repository.
+Make sure that 'crobots' executable is runnable from your current shell (e.g. in $PATH env).

 Setup
 -----

-According to your hardware / architecture, edit the Crobots.py and CrobotsDB.py scripts and set the correct CPUs variable with your CPU / core numbers.
-Unless you want to limit the CPU load you might use all of CPUs / cores available.
-If necessary, change the first script line with the correct Python executable path (e.g. *#!/usr/bin/env python*).
+These Python scripts try to auto-configure so you may not need any further change.
+If you do, edit your script and set the correct environment:

+* Environment variable NUMBER_OF_PROCESSORS tells how many cores / CPUs you have.
+If not set, Crobots Python scripts roll back that value to 2.
+If you need more, set manually NUMBER_OF_PROCESSORS (e.g. export NUMBER_OF_PROCESSORS=4 in your shell).

+* Set to a non-null value the environment variable CROBOTS_MYSQL if you want to make active the native MySQL support (you may need to install MySQLdb Python library) and edit CrobotsLibs.py accordingly with your database credentials.

+* If you don't want / don't have correctly configured a tmpfs pointing to /run/user/$UID (where $UID is your local user ID) edit your Crobots*.py scripts and change the tmpfs variable according to your current UNIX configuration.

 Make sure that your Crobots folder contains the *conf* and *db* directories.

 Configuration and run